Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

 # Authenticate with the Azure libraries for Java

-## Service authentication with connection strings
+## Connect to services with connection strings

 Most Azure service libraries require a connection string or keys to authenticate access the service from your app.
 For example, SQL Database uses a JDBC connection string: